-If lichen sclerosus isn't in your genital area, you may not need treatment for lichen sclerosus, especially if you're not having symptoms.
-In fact, many cases disappear without any treatment.
+If your genital area isn't affected, you may not need treatment for lichen sclerosis, especially if you're not having symptoms.
+Lichen sclerosis often gets better on its own.

 Other treatment options

 For men with lichen sclerosus on the foreskin, removal of the foreskin (circumcision) is a common treatment in cases resistant to other therapies or more advanced cases.
-Surgery generally isn't recommended for women with lichen sclerosus because the condition may just come back after surgery.
+Surgery in the genital or anal area generally isn't recommended for women with lichen sclerosus because the condition may just come back after surgery.